 “They should contain curated suggestions—from the retail POV—to customers who are looking to their retailers for expert advice,” says Andrea Hansen, a Seattle-based business and branding consultant and the founder of Luxe Intelligence.
 “These catalogs or lookbooks should be a pre-selection of sorts, something that makes shopping easy.
 I think customers still look at their retailers as trusted sources to bring them the best of the best.”

 A holiday catalog or lookbook can also “enable retailers to showcase their products and tell a compelling brand story,” says Laryssa Wirstiuk, founder and creative director of Joy Joya, a digital marketing agency for jewelry brands in Los Angeles.
-“It inspires customers, evokes emotions, and creates desire for the retailer’s jewelry offerings.
-Additionally, having a digital version increases convenience, accessibility, and reach, while maximizing sales opportunities.”
+“It inspires customers, evokes emotions, and creates a desire for the retailer’s jewelry offerings.
+Additionally, having a digital version increases convenience, accessibility, and reach while maximizing sales opportunities.”

 Holiday catalog planning should always take place in July.
-In fact, “it does not matter if you are producing a digital or print piece, if August comes around and production is not very under way, you are late,” says Hansen.
+In fact, “it does not matter if you are producing a digital or print piece; if August comes around and production is not very underway, you are late,” says Hansen.

 Working this far ahead “allows ample time for brainstorming, concept development, and collaboration with photographers, designers, and copywriters,” says Wirstiuk.

-Aim to have the final, printed product in hand—or your digital content live—by the end of October or early November.
+Aim to have the final printed product in hand—or your digital content live—by the end of October or early November.